different-ai/file-organizer-2000/README.md

 - Automatically move files to correct folder
 - Uses OpenAI GPT Vision to extract text from images and create a markdown file with the extracted content.
 - Supports text, audio, and images

+### Quickstart
+In the plugin settings, provide your OpenAI API Key.
+That's it :)

+## How to use

+Simply move any of your file to the "Inbox" folder and the plugin will automatically move it to the most likely folder.

 ### Move Files
 > Example shows a file being added to the "Inbox" and automatically moved to a relevant folder.